rossmacarthur/sheldon/README.md

 #### Specifying a branch, tag, or commit

-All Git sources also allow setting of one of the `branch`, `tag` or `rev` fields. **sheldon** will then checkout the repository at this reference.
+All Git sources also allow setting of one of the `branch`, `tag` or `rev` fields.
+Sheldon will then checkout the repository at this reference.

 ```toml
 [plugins.example]